-This isn't one of those mom-like suggestions you toss aside because, well, she's a little paranoid and nobody has ever died from eating standing up.
+This isn't one of those mom-like suggestions you toss aside because, well, she's a little paranoid.
 No; there are some actual, real-life consequences that come from failing to wash your bra.
 Whether it's acne or disagreeable scents, you don't want to wait around to witness what a dirty brassiere has to offer.

 Here are six gross things that can happen if you don't wash your bra often enough.

 1. Nasty Things Will Accumulate On Your Bra

 Bacteria, oil, dirt, lotion, microorganisms, yeast, fungi — these merely make up the tip of the iceberg (or nipple, as it were).
 The longer you refrain from washing your bra, the more these nasties assemble without your permission.
 New York dermatologist Joshua Zeichner says these things generally aren't dangerous when they come into contact with your skin, but put them all together in one place, unsupervised and left to their own devices, where they'll transform into something ominous, as we'll see below.

 2. Your Bra Will Start To Smell — And That Smell Might Rub Off On Your Other Clothes